sandarm-1/vco/Pre-Layout/Initial_design_investigation.md

 Fvco Vs Vctrl for DP5:
 ===
-This is Fvco Vs Vctrl for the design point called DP5, versus previous design iterations (to see the evolution through the design optimization process):
+This is Fvco Vs Vctrl for the design point called DP5, versus previous design iterations (to see the evolution through the design optimization process).
+Please note these results are pre-layout results without parasitic capacitances and are therefore expected to drop after we implement the layout, however these serve as the initial guidance.
 ![image](https://user-images.githubusercontent.com/95447782/153836578-7e8d3f68-c3d2-4058-b8eb-e5fe2080424e.png)

 Supply current: